FDio/csit/docs/model/current/UTI_output_files/test_case/results/ab.rst

    limitations under the License.

-Results
+Ab
-^^^^^^^
+^^

-Value of this entry is a mapping with various test case outputs.
+Value of this entry is a mapping, holding results for "ab" test output type.
-See results subdirectory for documentation of its entries.
+See ab subdirectory for its entries.

-Usually, only one of its entries is present, according to the test type.
+The only current test using this output type is VSAP, but the results come only from the client side, and the AB test tool does not care about the server tool used, which means we can have different servers tested in the future (not only NGINX, not only based on VPP) and this result type will still work.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.4.0,
 last patch update in version 0.4.0.